SunTzunami/gsoc2021_blog_data/week3_check_in.md

  In addition to this, I tried understanding the codebase of vtkMolecule, vtkSimpleBondPerceiver, vtkMoleculeMapper, vtkPeriodicTable and was able to render bond-stick models and stick models using it.
 This will be of great help although it's rather slow in rendering large molecules (using shaders to improve its speed will be crucial if it's to be utilised).
 </p><ul>
-<li>Preview of Stick representation using vtkMolecule -
+<li>Preview of Stick representation using vtkMoleculeMapper -
 <br>
 <img height="300" src="https://github.com/SunTzunami/gsoc2021_blog_data/blob/master/visuals/week2_wire_rep.png?raw=true" width="300">
 </li>
-<li>Preview of Ball and Stick representation using vtkMolecule -
+<li>Preview of Ball and Stick representation using vtkMoleculeMapper -
 <br>
 <img height="300" src="https://github.com/SunTzunami/gsoc2021_blog_data/blob/master/visuals/week2_bs_rep.png?raw=true" width="300">
 <br>